unclehowell/datro/static/library/consortium_bloculus/operations_businesscase/latest/source/executivesummary.rst

 Executive Summary
 ====================

-DATRO is a for-profit consortium which is pioneering and actively beta testing its own web3.0 internet service along the 70km "Scottish Bay" caribbean coastline.
+DATRO is a for-profit consortium that is currently pioneering (and actively beta testing) its own web3.0 internet service along the 70km "Scottish Bay" caribbean coastline.
 This new fixed communications infrastructure comprises of geodesic communications equipment rooms (entitled "Neo Dome's"), which are solar powered and mesh together using licence-free Radio Frequencies (RF).
-The entire model, from the equipment room blueprints to the software, is in the public domain under a General Public Licence (GPL) allowing anyone, anywhere to launch the same network in their area.
+The entire network, including the communication rooms blueprints to the software which operates them and the end-users wireless access points, are in the public domain under a General Public Licence (GPL) - allowing anyone, anywhere to launch the same secure and decentralized network in their area.
-The purpose of this document is to introduce the Bloculus protocol component of this network, which is being developed in order to allows the domes to find each other (and allows the decentralized nodes inside the domes to sync) fully autonomouosly, even before an internet gateway is present.
+The purpose of this document is to introduce a component of this network entitled the Bloculus Protcol, which is to become the underlying foundations of this entire network.
-Furthermore this document explores the business model and subsequent business opportunities surrounding the Bloculus protocol.
+This document will also briefly explore the business model and subsequent business opportunities surrounding the Bloculus protocol.

 Challenge
 ~~~~~~~~~~~
 This protocol is being developed in order to overcome a few core challenges;

-	1. Each newly constructed Neo Dome must be able to autonomously locate and pair with neighbouring Neo Dome's using licence-free RF
+	1. Each newly constructed Neo Dome needs a suitable protocol to quickly, securely and autonomously locate and pair with neighbouring Neo Dome's over licence-free Radio Frequencies

-	2. After establishing secure radio links, the DWeb/Web3.0 nodes hosted inside the Dome, must autonomously pair to their corresponding nodes inside neighbouring domes
+	2. After establishing secure radio links, the DWeb/Web3.0 nodes hosted inside the dome(s), must have a method to autonomously pair to their corresponding nodes inside neighbouring domes

-        3. The protocol has to be exclusively owned/controlled by the DATRO Consortium.
-Usage of it can then be billable in order to generate revenue to maintain the protocol
+        3. Character lengths/ texstrings must be short enough for the protocol to operate effectively over low-bandwidth/low-cost/low-energy fallback radio links e.g. LoRaWAN, Cellular USSD etc

+        4. The same protocol used to establish links of equipment rooms and nodes contained within, will serve to route and re-route traffic over the network e.g. uptime monitoring etc

+        5. Protocol will be exclusive to the DATRO Consortium.
+Usage of the protocol will be autonomously compesated by the nodes using it, using cryptocurrency smart contracts e.g. a Decentralized Autonomous Organization (DAO)

 Solution & Outcomes